 Recommended reading

-This reading material is entirely optional, but are books the tutor has found useful as a writer.
+This reading material is entirely optional but are books the tutor has found useful in approaching creative writing:

 - Steering the Craft, Ursula Le Guin, Mariner Books 2015